puppetlabs/puppetlabs-apt/README.md

 *
   By default, this class drops a pin-file for backports, pinning it to a priority of 200.
 This is lower than the normal Debian archive, which gets a priority of 500 to ensure that packages with `ensure => latest` don't get magically upgraded from backports without your explicit permission.

-  If you raise the priority through the `pin_priority` parameter to 500---identical to the rest of the Debian mirrors---normal policy goes into effect, and apt installs or upgrades to the newest version.
+  If you raise the priority through the `pin_priority` parameter to 500---identical to the rest of the Debian mirrors---normal policy goes into effect, and Apt installs or upgrades to the newest version.
 This means that if a package is available from backports, it and its dependencies are pulled in from backports unless you explicitly set the `ensure` attribute of the `package` resource to `installed`/`present` or a specific version.

 * `apt::params`: Sets defaults for the apt module parameters.

-* `apt::release`: Sets the default apt release.
+* `apt::release`: Sets the default Apt release.
 This class is particularly useful when using repositories that are unstable in Ubuntu, such as Debian.

   ```
   class { 'apt::release':